pagekite/PyPagekite/README.md

-For logging purposes, the HTTP and WebSocket protocols, the "standard" X-Forwarded-For header is added to initial requests (if HTTP 1.1 persistent connections are used subsequent requests may be lacking the header), in all cases pagekite.py will report the actual remote IP in the log.
+For logging purposes, the HTTP and WebSocket protocols, the "standard" X-Forwarded-For header is added to initial requests (if HTTP 1.1 persistent connections are used, subsequent requests may be lacking the header), in all cases pagekite.py will report the actual remote IP in its own log.

 [ [up](#toc) ]